In this section

 Your request will be the first step in an internal review of the NDIA's decision.
 After this, the NDIA will conduct the review and you will get a letter or email advising of their internal review decision.

-Legal Aid Queensland doesn't give advice about applying for an internal review.
-Contact a disability advocate in your area for help.
+Legal Aid Queensland may give advice about applying for an internal review.
+Contact us as soon as possible after receiving the NDIS decision from the NDIA.
+You can also contact a disability advocate in your area for help.
 Time limits apply.

 Legal Aid Queensland may give advice about applying for an external review to the AAT.
 Contact us as soon as possible after receiving the internal review decision from the NDIA.